 I then heard the sound of running footsteps back to the other side of the house.
 My four-year-old son was direct and forceful in his words.
 I got out of bed and crossed the living room to find my father splayed out on the tile floor of the hallway.
 He was in shock and ashen; he looked at me and said, “I think I’m dying.”
 Dad may have put the fun in dysfunctional, but he was not one for dramatics – not when he was sick.

 I immediately called 911.

 Within just a couple of minutes, an advanced unit arrived.
 All I could do was go through ABC protocol as a former EMT.
 His pulse was thready and fast, his breathing shallow.
-The immediate suspicious was my father had a heart attack.
+The immediate suspicion was my father had a heart attack.
 They started monitoring and stabilization and requested a paramedic unit.
 My father was transported to the VA Hospital in Houston because he was a veteran.
 We hurriedly got ready and drove to the medical district.

-At 2 PM on Wednesday my cell phone rang from a random Houston number.
+At 2 PM on Wednesday, my cell phone rang from a random Houston number.
 It was a doctor from the VA.
 He wanted to know if anyone had talked to me about my father’s condition.
-I told him, “yes,” and I knew about his diabetes and explained how we hid a package of Oreo cookies in the freezer wrapped in foil and how we discovered he found it, ate a pound of cookies in a binge and drank two-quarts of milk.
+I told him, “yes,” and I knew about his diabetes and explained how we hid a package of Oreo cookies in the freezer wrapped in foil and how we discovered he found it, ate a pound of cookies in a binge, and drank two quarts of milk.
 I started to apologize for the oversight and how we would make sure this would never happen again…

 “Has anyone talked to you – today,” he asked.